Well, were you able to wait until today to open your gifts? Hmmmm? Good for you!

 It's a very tiring job!
 Sometimes bees take a little nap in the flower.

 Bees work hard to make honey, which is stored in a hive.
 The cells are capped with beeswax, which they also make.
-The good thing for people is that bees make more honey than they need, so we get to enjoy the fruits of all their hard labor and also make fun stuff out of the beeswax.
+The good thing for people is that bees make more honey than they need, so we get to enjoy the fruits of all their hard labor and also make fun stuff out of the beeswax, once the bees are all done with it.

 Beeswax is very versatile.
 I use it in my lip balm, salve, lotion bars, and other products.
 It is also a wonderful alternative to wax candles - it burns cleanly and doesn't put harmful chemicals into the air.
 Quilters love it because it is a natural way to condition thread to prevent knotting, and it makes the thread slide easily through fabric.